nnielzz/Burgernet-alert/README.md

 # Burgernet Alert Custom Integration for Home Assistant

-A custom component that brings AMBER alerts and regional “Missing Child” notifications via the Burgernet Land Action Host API into Home Assistant.
+A custom component that brings national AMBER alerts and regional “Missing Child” and NL-Alerts notifications via the Burgernet Land Action Host API and NL-Alert API into Home Assistant.
 Polls every 10 min, filters by your location and exhibits two sensors with all relevant attributes.

 ---